paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 Kal also suggested a couple of ideas the could have improved this experience:

->1.
-It would be great if we had a way to track when the exercise move was about to change.
+>It would be great if we had a way to track when the exercise move was about to change.
 This could be done by the instructor giving us a heads up on the next movement in the exercise.
 Another way would be if there was some type of countdown time before we switched positions.
+>
->2.
-It would also be cool if we could choose our own background music to make the experience more upbeat.
+>It would also be cool if we could choose our own background music to make the experience more upbeat.
+>
->3.
-It would have also been better if the routine had short breaks scheduled into it to give us time to rest and have a quick chat during the transitions.
+>It would have also been better if the routine had short breaks scheduled into it to give us time to rest and have a quick chat during the transitions.

 ## Conclusion